-The John Berne School exists to fill a gap in the education system: the education of young people who find themselves excluded from mainstream education.
+The John Berne School exists to fill a gap in the education system: the education of young people in Years 7 to 10 who find themselves excluded from mainstream education.

 Berne is for students who specifically need time out to improve their literacy, numeracy, and social skills in a flexible learning environment.
 Students are given more individual attention than in mainstream schools and are actively encouraged to move beyond what holds them back.